isomerpages/moe-manjusrisec/_students-and-parents/SWN WI FI Network.md

 <img src="/images/Students%20and%20Parents/Swn%20wifi/swn9.png" style="width:40%">

-**Note**: You cannot log-in to more than one device using the same account at the same time.
-When you log-in to a second device, the first device will automatically be logout.
+<p style="text-align: justify;"><b>Note</b>: You cannot log-in to more than one device using the same account at the same time.
+When you log-in to a second device, the first device will automatically be logout.</p>

-To reset their IAMS password, please approach your form teachers to raise a request to ICT Department.
-Your IAMS password will expire every 90 days.
+<p style="text-align: justify;">To reset their IAMS password, please approach your form teachers to raise a request to ICT Department.
+Your IAMS password will expire every 90 days.</p>